Apexal/telestrations-backend/CONTRIBUTING.md

 Make sure you have NodeJS installed.
 You can test this by running `node -v` in a terminal.
 You should have a version 12 or higher.

+Install dependencies with `npm install` in a terminal in the project folder.

 ### Contribution Cycle
 > Note that all the git commands you see here can be done through GitHub Desktop or similar!
 1. Make sure you are on the `main` branch